thudfactor/thudfactor/src/posts/2023/07/resize/index.md

 title: User-initiated element resizing in CSS
 subtitle: How I learned to love the resize property, then hate it again
 date: 2023-07-04
-categories: ["CSS"]
+categories:
+  - CSS
 tags: post
 description: CSS offers a browser-native way to make elements resizable, but it comes with a lot of limitations.
 cover:
   src: super-genius.png
   alt: Still from a Coyote / Road Runner cartoon.
-The Coyote holds a business card saying Wile E. Coyote Super Genius
+The Coyote holds a business card
+    saying Wile E. Coyote Super Genius
   description: Not every elegant solution is the correct one.
+egbert:
+  titles:
+    - "Exploring CSS's Resize Property: Benefits and Drawbacks"
+    - "CSS's Resize Property: A Blessing and a Curse"
+    - Unveiling the Pros and Cons of CSS's Resize Property
+  summaries:
+    - Discover the benefits and drawbacks of using CSS's resize property for handling element resizing in your web projects.
+    - Learn about the advantages and limitations of CSS's resize property and its impact on user interface design.
+    - Uncover the pros and cons of incorporating CSS's resize property into your web development workflow.
+  sentiment: The sentiment of the post is mixed.
+The author initially highlights
+    the benefits of using CSS's `resize` property for handling element resizing, such as avoiding complex math and event management, as well as achieving smooth resizing.
+However, they also discuss the drawbacks, including the inability to choose the resize handle's location, the need to shrink-wrap containing elements, the lack of specific resizing events, and the inability to customize the appearance of the resize handle.
+Despite the limitations, the author acknowledges the value of CSS and HTML in handling behaviors whenever possible.
+Overall, the post provides a balanced assessment of the CSS `resize` property.

 ---

 We’ve been working on a project at work that is growing a fairly elaborate user interface heavily informed by desktop applications like Photoshop.
 What used to be straightforward `div`s now need to be moved around, closed, minimized, and resized.